 “After a year of dealing with this (homelessness in Orange County) it became clear to me that we should start to quantify this in some way…to show that there are people who are dying here,” Kriz said at the recent event.

-He asked if he could write a list of the names of homeless people who died each month and Voice of OC agreed to run the editorials.
+He asked if he could write a list of the names of homeless people who died each month and Voice of OC agreed to run the Community Opinion pieces.
 Every month he pens an editorial listing the names of people who the Coroner’s Office say died and were found to have “no fixed abode.”

 The first list was published Dec.
 19, 2018 — documenting 244 homeless people who died in 2018 across the county.